 Their’s single, Take Heart, has previously reached the no.1 spot in Singapore iTunes Charts.
 Catch glimpses of him on his Instagram where he shares details of the latest music, running and swimming regime and more.

-Carrie Wong is both a Mediacorp actress and influencer with large followings on her Instagram account.
+Carrie Wong is both a Mediacorp actress and local influencer with large followings on her Instagram account.
 She last graduated from Nanyang Polytechnics with a diploma in Hospitality and Tourism Management.

 Carrie was discovered through Mediacorp Channel U reality TV competition Hey Gorgeous.